Posts

 Hot today, huh?
 I mowed this morning: it was only going to get hotter.
 I left ten percent unmowed.
 I felt like collapsing.

 I lent the mower to our neighbor, and he mowed his lawn and felt like collapsing.
 When he returned the mower he told us about his recent excursions to Kroger.
-The security guard there embroiled himself in a dispute, and a half-dozen customers slipped away without paying.
-Another customer loaded a hundred dollars’ worth of meat into his cart and fled without paying.
+The security guard there embroiled himself in a dispute, and a half-dozen shoppers slipped away without paying.
+Another shopper loaded a hundred dollars’ worth of meat into his cart and fled without paying.
 Our favorite worker got fired for shoving someone in a dispute; he’ll get rehired, our neighbor expects.
-Our neighbor “almost got into it” with the butcher.
-Then he “almost got into it” with the deli worker.
+Our neighbor “almost got into it” with the butcher, then with the deli worker.
 Then he “almost got into it” with the worker who shelves the sleeves of bread (who’d nearly run him over in the parking lot).
 “Sounds like you need to chill out,” I told our neighbor.
-We like him, we get along great, but the better we know him, the more people he tells us about whom he has “almost gotten into it” with.
+We like him, we get along great, but the better we know him, the more people he tells us he’s “almost gotten into it” with.
 He’s a chill guy, he assures us.

 I worry that our Kroger will close down, because that’s something that happens to less-than-upscale supermarkets like ours.
 Please pray that it doesn’t close down.
 We love and need our Kroger.